madevo-io/api-docs/docs/assistant.md

 # Assistant Interaction

 The Assistant Interaction API allows clients to communicate with a Madevo AI assistant using natural language.
-Messages are sent within a conversation context, enabling the assistant to maintain memory, understand intent, and provide context aware responses.
+Messages are exchanged within a conversation context, enabling the assistant to maintain memory, understand intent, and provide context aware responses.

-This endpoint supports both simple conversational queries and advanced, data driven interactions.

 ---

 ## Send Message to Assistant

-Sends a user message to the AI assistant and returns the assistant generated response.
+Send a user message to the AI assistant and receive a generated response.

 ### Endpoint